 That’s our story and we’re sticking with it!
 Book your luxurious vacation home today and start planning for the party of the century.
 Kiss Me I’m Irish buttons are not included with purchase, but we still promise a great time while you’re here!

 It may seem a little odd to you that the Phoenix area could sponsor ANY sort of boating festival in the middle of the desert, but there are actually quite a few bodies of water here as well, both man-made and natural.
-The 14th annual Arizona Dragon Boat Festival is held on Tempe Town Lake, a relatively new lake—it was constructed in 1999—and this festival became an annual tradition soon after.
-This year’s festival is scheduled to be held March 25th & 26th and promises to show a good time to all that visit!
+The 15th annual Arizona Dragon Boat Festival is held on Tempe Town Lake, a relatively new lake—it was constructed in 1999—and this festival became an annual tradition soon after.
+This year’s festival is yet to be announced, but promises to show a good time to all that visit!